Gonzalo Bertranou

-Gonzalo Bertranou (born 31 December 1993) is an Argentine rugby union player.
-He plays as a scrum-half for the Jaguares in Super Rugby.
+Gonzalo Bertranou (born 31 December 1993) is an Argentine professional rugby union player who plays as a scrum-half for the Argentina national team.

-Bertranou plays for Los Tordos, in the Torneo del Oeste.
+Club career

 Bertranou is a regular player for Argentina Jaguars, since 2013, being currently their captain.
 He played at 2015 World Rugby Nations Cup, where Argentina Jaguars was runners-up to Romania.

+In 2021 Bertranou signed for Welsh side Dragons RFC, leaving the club at the conclusion of the 2023-2024 season.
+He also had a short spell on loan at Cardiff.

+In November 2024, Bertranou signed with Rugby Football Club Los Angeles in California, USA for the 2025 Major League Rugby season.

+International career

 Bertranou had his first cap for Argentina at the 71-7 win over Paraguay, at 23 May 2015, for the South American Rugby Championship, in Asunción.

+He played for Argentina in the Rugby World Cup 2019 and Rugby World Cup 2023.